 Whether driving, trying to sleep, sitting in school, or on the job, there are times thoughts seem to hold us captive.
 They could be anything from “Does he like me?” to “I do not deserve to live.”

 One woman said, “A thought is just a thought.”
 She is a survivor of monstrous physical abuse at the hands of her mother.
-Her inner prison at the time of her statement included every negative one could believe about oneself.
-Slowly, she was learning to challenge false beliefs and impulsive self-destruction.
+At the time of her statement, her inner prison included every negative that she could think about herself.
+Slowly, she was learning to challenge these false beliefs and put an end to impulsive self-destruction.
 It is a lifetime process for her; when we met she was in her mid-fifties.

 Some of you do not have to try to imagine her plight because you know it intimately.
-You have played your music so loudly trying to drown out repetitive thoughts that people around you complain.
+People around you have complained as you play music loud enough to drown out repetitive memories or fears.
 You have tried to sleep your days away to escape.
 Unfortunately, self-medication may have made matters worse, and you feel less worthy than ever before.

-I know because I’ve been there.
-Still, they threaten on bad days.
-However, there is a way out, and thoughts can be made permanently captive while we go free.
+I know because I’ve been there, and unwelcome thoughts still threaten on bad days.
+However, there is a way out for all of us.
+We can take thoughts captive permanently, while we go free.

-Renew your mind.
+It is about renewing our mind.
 Most of us cannot do this on our own.
 If we could, it would be done already.
 Some of us don’t understand this option at all.
-Here’s how:
+Here are 9 tactics:

 - Be willing to give up familiar beliefs about yourself, other people, experiences, and the world.
 Simply ask, “What do I want?”
 Do you want change even if it makes you afraid?

 - Question messages and messengers.
 Who sent you the message you are worthless or incapable?
 What evidence exists to the contrary?
-For example, I had to ask why I believed a woman has less value than a man.
+For example, I had to ask why I believed women have less value than men.
 Did I know women I could admire?
 Yes.
 Did I know men deserving of little respect?
 Yes.
 This real evidence proves the message wrong.
 The messenger of the lie had a flawed history of chauvinism and abuse of women.
-Once I could dismiss him as a reliable source, everything started to change.
+Once I questioned his values, he was easier to dismiss as a reliable source.
+That started to change everything.

 - Forgive yourself for all the self-harm, harm to others, and perceived missteps you have done.
 Please allow yourself to be a deeply flawed, perfectly imperfect human being who was never meant to be mistake-proof.
 None of us are more than human or less than animals.
 Acknowledge wrongdoing by telling God and another human the exact nature of your wrongs.
 Some of the guilt you bear was never yours to own.
 Let it all go.